evanameyer1/Machine-Learning-Crime-Prediction-Application/README.md

     return df
 ```

-## Clean Data Method
+#### 2. Clean Data Method (Linear Regression Class)

-This method, part of the Linear Regression class instance, operates on two datasets, `train_dataset` and `test_dataset`.
-It performs the following operations:
+In the Linear Regression class, we applied the clean_data method to both training and testing datasets, converting the 'date' column to datetime format and extracting additional temporal features:

 ```python
 def clean_data(self):